Gerry Dick: Awards

 In 2004, Dick was awarded the Sagamore of the Wabash (the top honor in Indiana) and received the Ernst & Young Entrepreneur of the Year award.
-His Inside INdiana Business news program has also received multiple Emmy Awards for "Best Interview/Discussion Program", including one for its special on the "Big Business of Craft Beer".
-Additionally, he has received 4 Emmy nominations for Inside INdiana Business with Gerry Dick while being recognized as "Journalist of the Year" by the Small Business Administration.
-Furthermore, in 2010, his alma mater bestowed upon him a distinguished alumni award.
+His Inside INdiana Business news program has received multiple Emmy Awards for "Best Interview/Discussion Program", including one for its special on the "Big Business of Craft Beer".
+Hhe has received four Emmy nominations for Inside INdiana Business with Gerry Dick while being recognized as "Journalist of the Year" by the Small Business Administration.
+In 2010, his alma mater bestowed upon him a distinguished alumni award.